 I like Sea Foam Motor Treatment as a fuel stabilizer.
 Some 2-cycle oils include a fuel stabilizer, but you’ll need to read the details on the oil bottle to determine how long the product will stabilize the fuel.

 For example, ECHO Power Blend includes a stabilizer, but it’s good for 30 days.
 ECHO Red Armor states it’s good for up to 2 years.
-Don’t assume that just because the oil you use states it includes a fuel stabilizer that it will stabilize the fuel for longer than 30 days.
+Don’t assume that just because the oil you use states it includes a fuel stabilizer it will stabilize the fuel for longer than 30 days.

 Solution: Drain any old fuel remaining in your string trimmer and fill it with fresh fuel.
 This is an oil and fuel mixture for the 2-cycle engine on your ECHO trimmer.